Shaolin Temple (1982 film): Plot

-Several years previously, during the rebellions at the end of the Sui dynasty, the warlord Wang Shichong rules from Luoyang and has treacherously installed himself as Emperor of the East Capitol.
-He is overseeing the bolstering of his riverfront defenses against the rival warlords on the opposite bank, close to the Shaolin Temple.
-The work of the slaves is not fast enough for him, so he orders his prisoners, who are opposing rebels, to join the slaves.
+In China, during the rebellions at the end of the Sui dynasty, the warlord Wang Shichong installs himself as Emperor of the East Capitol.
+He oversees the bolstering of his riverfront defenses against the rival warlords on the opposite bank, close to Shaolin Temple.
+The work of the slaves is not fast enough for him, so he orders his prisoners, who are captured rebels, to join the slaves.
 These rebels include an older kung fu master and his son, Jue Yuan.